JamesPhilipPrice/3DEngine/README.md

 ## Update: 23/02/21
 I have gotten a basic scene put together and implemented into the game with a flat terrain and textured models.
 There is a skybox but a problem with rendering the textures still exists.
 I have also created a scene manager system so that I can create and define multiple scenes for the game and switch between them during runtime (for future use).

+## Update: 02/03/21
+I have managed to fix the skybox and it is now rendering with texture.
+- All Stage one requirements met